-Get the boring stuff right in your business and make the competition irrelevant
+Customers and quality: Get the boring stuff right in your business consistently, and grow your business

 Besides the unwieldy nature of the title, it became one of my bibles.
 There are various chapters in the book that I have re-read several times and I often find myself quoting from the book to my clients.

 But I’ve decided that Jason Jennings and I part company on one specific idea about business.
 The premise of the book is that in the modern world, small fast business always outcompetes big slow business.
 Mr Jennings uses a number of examples to illustrate that every time a big powerful Goliath of a business comes up against a nimble little David, the Goliath gets defeated time and again, and hence the book encourages small business to grow fast and stay nimble.